Frequently Asked Questions

 If they're a young teen, encourage them to do teen events.
 Let them experiment and have fun.

 If they're on the older side, they're interested in doing events.
-They can start off experimenting with small events, bazaars, and flea markets that are really cheap.
+They can start off experimenting with small events, bazaars, and flea markets that are cheap.
 Then they can decide if they want to invest more into it and go in a different direction.

 Difference between "feeling not ready" and "not being ready"